cjavadian/cs554-finalproject/README.md

 Catherine Javadian:

-1. Chat room page (Socket.io - front end and back end, design)
+1. Implemented Chat room page (Socket.io - front end and back end, design)
 2. Bootstrap4 with react on the home page, course, and course details page
-3. Edit profile page (Apollo Client and GraphQL)
+3. Implemented edit profile page (Apollo Client and GraphQL)
-4. Accessibility testing with tota11y and testing
+4. Accessibility testing with tota11y and testing for bugs
 5. Improving the design throughout all pages
 6. Add to seed.js to populate database
 7. Presentation